$f(R)$ gravity solutions for evolving wormholes

-where $\kappa=8\pi G,~R$ is the usual Ricci Scalar, $f(R)$ is an arbitrary function of $R$ and $\mathcal{L}_{m}$ is the matter Lagrangian density with the corresponding integral denoting matter action with metric $g_{\mu\nu}$ coupled with collective matter field $\psi$.
+where $\kappa=8\pi G,~R$ is the usual Ricci Scalar, $f(R)$ is an arbitrary function of $R$ and $\mathcal{L}_{m}$ is the matter Lagrangian density with the corresponding integral denoting matter action with metric $g_{\mu\nu}$ coupled with collective matter field $\Psi$.
 Now variations of the above action with respect to the metric coefficient gives the fourth order field equations

 where $R_{\mu}^{\nu}$ is the Ricci tensor, $T_{\mu}^{\nu}$ is the stress energy tensor of matter part and $F(R)=\frac{\partial f}{\partial R}.$ Here we are interested in constructing dynamical wormholes having viable $f(R)$ gravity solutions within the framework of standard cosmological assumptions.
-Normally, it is seen that wormhole geometries are not dictated by Einstein field equations, rather they are constructed by supposing the red shift function, shape function or the scale factor (i.e. space-time metric) and then using the Einstein field equations the corresponding matter part is evaluated.
-However the matter part so obtained satisfies the local conservation equation due to Bianchi identities and violates the NEC.
-In this work we take a somewhat similar approach to obtain the $f(R)$ gravity solutions with prescribed matter content.
-We consider the spherically symmetric inhomogeneous space-time metric given by It is evident from the metric that, we have considered the red shift function $\phi(r)=constant,$ { \it i.e.} we are considering zero-tidal force wormhole solutions, for it is well known that zero tidal force wormholes must be filled by an anisotropic type fluid \cite{catl}, which is true for an inhomogeneous space-time model.
-Also zero tidal force class of wormholes are interesting and most often studied because of their tractability, which allows one to study important properties of wormhole geometry.
+We use the classical reconstruction technique to obtain $f(R)$ solutions.
+Reconstruction technique has been used in the several context to get viable $f(R)$ gravity forms mimicking the expansion history of the universe \cite{dom, carl, dunb, noj, cog1}.
+In this work we follow a method similar to that used in \cite{lobo} and assume some specific forms of the shape function and scale factor so as to construct the $f(R)$ gravity solutions with prescribed matter content from the field equations.
+We consider the spherically symmetric inhomogeneous space-time metric given by It is evident from the metric that, we have considered the red shift function $\Phi(r)=constant,$ { \it i.e.} we are considering zero-tidal force wormhole solutions.
+For homogeneous FRW model it is now known that zero tidal force wormholes are supported by anisotropic fluid \cite{catl}.
+Although there is no such general result for the inhomogeneous model considered, still we have considered them because of their mathematical tractability and simplicity, which makes them altogether interesting to study important properties of wormhole geometry.

 Now taking trace of the field equations (\ref{fieldeqn}), (after simple algebraic manipulations) we get

 with and

 Here the matter threading the wormhole is anisotropic, $T=-\rho+p_{r}+2p_{t}$ and it satisfies the conservation equations $(T_{\mu;\nu}^{\nu}=0)$ given by